Request a Metal Injection Molding Quote

 3. During Sintering

 After debinding, size distribution influences shrinkage consistency, support conditions, and deformation tendency.
 Long unsupported spans, thin flat surfaces, and asymmetrical mass distribution are common drivers of warpage, bending, and positional drift.
+For dimensions that cannot remain stable as-sintered, the drawing should identify whether shrinkage compensation, sizing, or secondary machining is the safer route.

 4. During Final Inspection and Assembly

 Many parts do not fail because the nominal dimensions are impossible.
 They fail because the critical tolerances are placed on features that are unstable as-sintered.
 Hole position, flatness, straightness, and slot width become difficult when their reference geometry moves during shrinkage.
+Final dimensional planning should therefore connect the drawing to MIM tolerance planning and inspection and testing.

 Which Dimensional Details Most Often Affect Final Quality